ayan878/complete-node-bootcamp/2-how-node-works/starter/readme.md

 The `EventEmitter` class provides methods like `on`, `once`, `emit`, and `removeListener` to manage event listeners.

 It's a powerful mechanism for building asynchronous, event-driven applications in Node.js, allowing different parts of your codebase to communicate efficiently through events.

+## Stream

+- Streams used to process (read and write) data piece (chunks) without completting the whole read to write operation and therefore without keeping all the data in memory. eg, when we read file using stream we read part of data, do something with it then free memory and repeat it until the entire file has been process. netflix , youtube etc